Organising A Las Vegas Bachelorette

 A photo posted by Megan, Newlywed – She Said Yes (@shesaidyes) on

-Why Vegas?
-I was headed to the West Coast of the States to pick up my Wedding Dress, when my East Coast resident Maid of Honour suggested a spontaneous trip to Sin City.
+I was already heading to California to pick up my Wedding Dress, when my NYC resident Maid of Honour suggested a spontaneous trip to Sin City.
 One Dodge Charger and a Bridezilla tee later, and we were on our way.

 Approaching the city was like seeing a mirage; casinos, hotel and fast food chains (we were thanking God for In-N-Out Burger at this point) appearing out of the sand as if by magic…